zowe/docs-site/docs/user-guide/ze-use-cics-resources.md

    ![Zowe CICS Explorer All Resource Filter](../images/ze-cics/all-resources.gif)

-   If the applied filter results in more than 500 records, you can change the filter to narrow the search, or click the **view X more ...** option to retrieve the specified quantity of resources.
+   If the applied filter results in more than 500 records, change the filter to narrow the search, or click the **view X more ...** option to retrieve the specified quantity of resources.

 ## Showing attributes